ankit2341/foodpanda-clone/README.md

 ## About the project

-This project is clone of well known website known as Sugar Cosmetics builded by me.
-The purpose of building this project is only and only for educational purposes.
-All copyrights are reserved by Sugar Cosmetics.
-I hereby declare that I will not use this for any bad purposes.
-Thank You!
+This project is clone of well known website known as Foodpanda implemented by me.